bruce/puppet-vcsrepo/README.markdown

 * `module` - Specifies the repository module to manage.
 (Requires the `modules` feature.)
 * `owner` - Specifies the user/uid that owns the repository files.
 *  `path` - Specifies the absolute path to the repository.
 If omitted, the value defaults to the resource's title.
-* `provider` - The specific backend to use for this vcsrepo resource.
-Puppet will usually discover the appropriate provider for your platform.
+* `provider` - Specifies the backend to use for this vcsrepo resource.
 * `remote` - Specifies the remote repository to track.
 (Requires the `multiple_remotes` feature.)
 * `revision` - Sets the revision of the repository.
 Values can match /^\S+$/.
 * `source` - Specifies the source URI for the repository.